-Make sure your M Plus Account has enough money at the end of the day for anything that's coming out, like Direct Debits.
-Sounds obvious but, if not, you'll be charged interest (see your Tariff).
+Make sure your Private Current Account and Current Account Tracker has enough money at the end of the day for anything that's coming out, like Direct Debits.
+Sounds obvious but, if not, you'll be charged interest or a fee (see your Tariff).